walkerford/rareskills-homework/src/week12-huff/README.md

 `sload` after loading a storage slot, and getting the wrong order on the `sub` operation.

+## Ethernaut -- #19 Alien Codex

+Had to underflow an array's length to give access to the entire storage of the contract.
+Then use this access to over-write the owner variable.

+I first had to realize that the storage address space was constrained to 2^256 addresses.
+Then I had to figure out that the data section of the array starts at the keccak of the slot its variable is assigned.

+I first implemented in solidity, in order to check myself, then I implemented in huff.

+The longest part was debugging the encoding of the two parameters to the `revise()` function.
+Having the function signature at the start of the calldata means that you have to break up each 256 bit value into two pieces, and upper 224 bits and a lower 32 bits, and make sure those are shifted in the right direction.
+You take this work for granted when solidity does it for you.

+Another thing I had to do was port the code from the Ethernaut repo.
+It was written for Solidity 0.5.0, which had no checks on the array.
+I ported it to 0.8.0, so the rest of the project would still compile.
+The latest Solidity did not allow modifying the array's length, so I wrote the equivalent action in Yul, modifying the storage slot of the array manually.

 # Questions

 For Create, is there a way to generate the opcodes and sizes using huff instead